illustration showing Brightspot extensible architecture benefits

 Brightspot’s hybrid-headless CMS philosophy enables total flexibility: with Brightspot, information from one piece of content can be massaged into different forms before being delivered to a user.
 Further, business logic in the transformation layer can be swapped out as needed while maintaining the data contract.
 The transformation layer decouples the content data from the presentation system, allowing Brightspot to simultaneously operate as a headless CMS while also performing traditional rendering.
 This approach truly offers the best of both worlds.

-More CMS architecture resources
+More decoupled CMS articles & resources

 Let us give you a demo